Perelluent/Tubify/README.md

 With this app, users can:
 - 📥 Download videos or audio from multiple platforms.
 - 🧹 Skip ads in downloaded media.
+- ☁️ Sync with the cloud: Login to access your media files from anywhere.
+- 📂 Manage Library: View a unified table of Local vs Cloud files.

 ## Screenshots
 <img width="886" height="893" alt="image" src="https://github.com/user-attachments/assets/8cc0bfac-dfcf-4f58-a83f-4ecf45e3e17f" />